bantolov/RhetosWorkshop/Day4/day4.md

 2. In order to test the basic permissions, *disable* [suppressed permissions](https://github.com/Rhetos/Rhetos/wiki/Basic-permissions#suppressing-permissions-in-a-development-environment) in development environment:
-   * In your application's configuration file make sure that the following options are not specified, or disabled:
+   * In your application's configuration file make sure that the following options are *not specified*, or disabled:
      * "AllClaimsForAnonymous" set to false.
      * "Rhetos:AppSecurity:AllClaimsForUsers" set to empty string "".
      * "Rhetos:AppSecurity:BuiltinAdminOverride" to false.